Liberal Democrat Voice: Features

 The site also features regular polls of Lib Dem members showing where they agree and where they disagree with party policy.

-As well as being a blog which is open to any contributor the site also contains a Liberal Democrat party members-only forum which is used by members as a place for debate and discussion.
+As well as being a blog which is open to any contributor the site also contains a Liberal Democrat party members-only forum which members use as a place for debate and discussion.

 Editor

 Lib Dem Voice's current editor is Lib Dem commentator Caron Lindsay.
 She is supported by a team of day editors (Mark Valladares, Alan Muhammed, and Mary Reid), contributing editors (Joe Otten, Alex Foster, Sara Bedford and Nick Thornsby), and a technical editor, Ryan Cullen.

 Former editors include Stephen Tall, Lib Dem Party President Mark Pack and founder Rob Fenwick.